Expertise | Evaluation

-Evaluation of Carnegie Hall-Weill Music Institute Arts-In-Education Programs
+Carnegie Hall-Weill Music Institute: Evaluation of Arts-in-Education Programs

 From enhancing students' music awareness to improving entire school climates, Ensemble ACJW—a program of Carnegie Hall, the Juilliard School, and the Weill Music Institute in partnership with the New York City Department of Education—is an ambitious arts-in education-program that is making a demonstrable impact on students' lives.